 There are times when you need to open a new credit card or take out a new loan, and that is just fine.
 But opening too many new accounts at one time can hurt your credit score.
 This is because opening several accounts at one time can indicate that you are a risky borrower.
 New credit accounts for 10% of your FICO score, so only open new credit when you need it.

 When you are just starting out, it can seem daunting to try to build your score.
+In fact, is it even possible to get a 850 credit score?
+The key is knowledge.
 Understanding the factors that affect your credit score can help you use them to your advantage.
 Make your payments on time, don’t use too much of your available credit, don’t open too many cards at once, and maintain a good mix of loans and credit cards.
 The longer you manage your credit well, the better your score will be.
 It will take time, but with dedication and good money management, you can work your way to a perfect credit score of 850!

 This series on building credit is brought to you in partnership with United for Financial Health powered by Experian.
 Log in to your SaverLife account to earn points for reading about credit and taking quizzes to test your knowledge.